 At discretion a member of staff can request time off work to deal with an emergency involving a dependent.
 This leave is to allow employees to deal with unexpected or sudden problems and to make longer term arrangements as necessary.
 There is no qualifying period necessary for this leave and depending on circumstances some of the time off may qualify to be paid.

-Where an employee qualifies for contractual maternity pay (at least one year’s effective service), she will receive her normal rate of pay during the 26 week ordinary maternity leave period.
+When an employee qualifies for contractual maternity pay (at least one year’s effective service preceding the 11th week before the expected week of childbirth) she will receive her normal rate of pay during the 26 weeks ordinary maternity leave period.

 Following this the first 13 weeks of additional maternity leave will be paid at the appropriate statutory rate of SMP.
 The remaining 13 weeks of additional maternity leave will be unpaid.